Nerdware-LLC/.github/README.md

-# Nerdware Default Community Health Files
+# Nerdware Organization Profile Repo

 See [this GitHub Docs page][.github-repos] for more info on special .github repositories.